ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/season-ticketing/index.md

     * Set-Cookie: `QTKN=<something>`
     * Continue to step 3
   - If HTTP response is not 200 and is not 202, contact Ticketmaster for assistance.
-+ Y seconds later (Y is normally about 300ms), the caller repeats the initial HTTPS request, using the &quot;cookies&quot; provided, to check if the response is complete.
++ Y seconds later (Y is normally about 300 ms), the caller repeats the initial HTTPS request, using the &quot;cookies&quot; provided, to check if the response is complete.
   - The complete JSON Command should be included each time the call is re-submitted.
   - Cookie values that were returned by the SERVER with the &quot;Set\_Cookie&quot; responses (above) must be provided in this polling step.
     * `SID` - should not change for the duration of this API polling cycle.